Andereth000/Tracis-Purple-Presser/README.md

 # Traci's Purple Presser
-1. Download as a zip file, and extract.
+1. Download as a zip file, and extract or download .apk release for Android.
 2. Run
 ```
 pip install pygame